juliencegarra/OpenMATB/README.md

 ```

 ### In a virtual environment

 If you want to create a dedicated python installation, you might want to install a virtual environment in your local repository.
-To to so, follow the instructions detailed on this [related page](https://docs.python.org/3.9/tutorial/venv.html).
+To do so, follow the instructions detailed on this [related page](https://docs.python.org/3.9/tutorial/venv.html).

 **Warning:** be sure to create the virtual environment into a directory named `.venv`.
 If you want to use an other name, make sure to change the `main.py` [shebang](https://docs.python.org/3.9/tutorial/appendix.html#tut-scripts) (`#! .venv/bin/python3.9`) that allows its direct execution with the distribution installed in the virtual environment.